Skip to content

 Note

-• If host data has been interrupted for more than 10 minutes, CPU usage, MEM usage, and CPU load will display as -;
+• If the host data gap exceeds 10 minutes, CPU usage, MEM usage, and CPU load will be displayed as -;

-• If a host hasn't reported data for over 24 hours, it will be removed from the list.
+• If the host has no data reporting for over 24 hours, it will be removed from the list.

 Time Widget